-What is an NHS Bursary?
+What is NHS student Bursary?

-The NHS bursary, also known as the National Health Service bursary, is a non-repayable grant programme for English medical students in their fifth and sixth years of study.
+The NHS student bursary, also known as the National Health Service bursary, is a non-repayable grant programme for English medical students in their fifth and sixth years of study.
 Students receive a yearly payment from the NHS to help them with their studies and living costs if they are studying to become a doctor or a dentist.
 Now, doesn’t that sound interesting?
 This bursary is also eligible for students in their foundation year.
-Before applying for the NHS bursary, students must apply for a means-tested tuition price and maintenance loan through Student Finance England.
+Before applying for the NHS student bursary, students must apply for a means-tested tuition price and maintenance loan through Student Finance England.
 If you don't know the meaning of means-tested, don't worry; we will explain it in simple words.
 Means-test simply determines if a student or their household is eligible to receive a sort of benefit or scholarship.

 Your household's income determines the amount of bursary you receive.
 This can be your own income, the income of your parents, the income of your spouse, your civil partner, or your partner.
 Students receive many benefits from this bursary; here are some examples: